gobitfly/beaconchain/docs/v2beta/metric-validator-efficiency.md

 ```
 {% endcode %}

-When a validator did not participate in a sync committee and/or did not propose a block, the respective rewards & ideal rewards are set to 0
+When a validator did not participate in a sync committee and/or did not propose a block, the respective rewards & ideal rewards are set to 0.

+***

+## Benchmark values
+Validators on the Ethereum mainnet should target an efficiency / Beaconscore of 99% or higher.
+A value above 99.5% can be considered exceptional in terms of validator performance.
+Values below 98 indicate an issue with the validator that needs further investigation.